 Epics and user stories are mostly used by the teams which follow the Agile approach to software development.
 For the sake of simplicity, we’ll focus only on Scrum rules and terminology since it’s the most widespread project management methodology from under the Agile umbrella.

-In Scrum, the development process is broken up into sprints.
+In Scrum, the development process is devided into sprints.
 The latter ones are the short time spans during which a development team should create a potentially releasable feature-set called increment.
 Every increment usually consists of several product backlog items (or PBIs).
 A product backlog item is a general term for all the product features, functions, enhancements etc. to be developed.
 In other words, PBIs are building blocks of the scope of work for a coding team.
+So how does all this refer to users stories and epics?
+Let’s take a closer look and discover.

 For more detailed information about Scrum, read this article:Scrum: What It Is and Why It’s Incredible